 Dr. Weber sees patients with gastrointestinal cancers, as well as patients who are suffering from gastrointestinal complications due to cancer treatments such as chemotherapy and radiation therapy.

 “Working with cancer patients is a natural progression in my career and I have always ascribed to the Mother Standard® of care in my own practice," he says.
-"The fit has been ideal and I find everyone here at Western to be as dedicated to providing the best care to our patients as I am.
+"The fit has been ideal and I find everyone here at our Phoenix hospital to be as dedicated to providing the best care to our patients as I am.
 Here, patients are treated as whole beings, where the needs of their bodies, minds and spirit are attended to through each phase of their encounter."